MQFN/MQFN/README.md

 For the docs of sql alchemy refer to [http://docs.sqlalchemy.org/en/latest/orm/tutorial.html](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html)

 ### Instructions for running mysql docker container:
-- Pull the docker image `docker pull mysql:latest`
+- Pull the docker image `docker pull riflerrick/mqfn-mysql`
-- Run the docker mysql conatiner `docker run -h <hostname> -e MYSQL_ROOT_PASSWORD=<password> -d --expose 3306 --publish 0.0.0.0:1337:3306 mysql:latest`.
+- Run the docker mysql conatiner `docker run -h <hostname> -e MYSQL_ROOT_PASSWORD=<password> -d --expose 3306 --publish 0.0.0.0:1337:3306 riflerrick/mqfn-mysql`.
 This command will start the mysql docker container in detached mode and expose the standard mysql port 3306 to port 1337 in the outer world.

 ### Instructions for connecting to the mysql docker container from the local machine using the mysql client: